safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise2.md

 <br>**4) Publish Workspace**
 <br>Save the workspace and publish it to FME Server.
-We only need it to be run (not do anything special) so register it only with the Job Submitter service.
+We only need it to be run (not do anything special) so register it with the Job Submitter service only.

 <br>**5) Add Dataset to FME Server**
-<br>Since the purpose of this notification system is to *update* our database – let's make sure that it is accessible in FME Server.
+<br>Since the purpose of this automation is to *update* our database – let's make sure that it is accessible in FME Server.
 To do this, we will upload the *building_footprints.sl3* SpatiaLite database to FME Server's shared resources.

 Use the FME Server web interface to create a new folder **Output** in **Resources &gt; Data** and upload the file located at C:\FMEData2019\Data\Engineering\BuildingFootprints\building_footprints.sl3